 Buying with sales and coupons my price point for size 1 diapers is $.08 – $.12 per diaper.
 If you buy in bulk at Costco, it will be more like $.19 per diaper for the same name-brand size 1 diaper.

-So you have to decide if you want to buy in bulk for connivence or small packs for savings.
-The other great place to save money on diapers is Amazon.
-When diapers on Amazon go on sale at you can get the $.10 range on big packs, and that is the time to stock up!
+If you want to buy bigger packages, the way to do it is shop Amazon (plus free delivery!).
+When diapers on Amazon go on sale you can also get the $.10 range on big packs, and that is the time to stock up!

 Tip – When you sign up for an Amazon Baby Registry and complete the requirements (which include being an Amazon Family member) you will get a free registry gift!